Factors that cause fluid retention and prevent you from losing weight

 The physical signs are the most obvious, since they are easier to perceive:

-- Unexplained weight gain for a short period of time.
+- Unexplained weight gain over a short period of time.

-Knowing that it is fluid retention, this may be accompanied by other symptoms that vary depending on the underlying disease, disorder or condition:
+Knowing that it is fluid retention, it may be accompanied by other symptoms that vary depending on the underlying disease, disorder or condition:

 - Carpal tunnel syndrome.